 Further details about past Honours student projects can be found here.

-The Honours program at the Department of General Practice involves two subjects of Advanced Coursework and a Research Project.
+The Honours program at the Department of General Practice involves two coursework subjects and a Research Project.

 The Advanced Coursework subjects consist of classes to provide the student with: